The Global Damages Review: Australia

 Recent case law

-i Market Based Causation in Re HIH Insurance Ltd (in liq) NSWSC 482 (HIH Insurance ), Re HIH Insurance Ltd (in liq) NSWSC 380 (HIH Insurance ) and TPT Patrol Pty Ltd as trustee for Amies Superannuation Fund v.
+i Market-based causation in Re HIH Insurance Ltd (in liq) NSWSC 482 (HIH Insurance ), Re HIH Insurance Ltd (in liq) NSWSC 380 (HIH Insurance ), TPT Patrol Pty Ltd as trustee for Amies Superannuation Fund v.
 Myer Holdings Ltd FCA 1747 and Masters v.
 Lombe (liquidator): In the matter of Babcock & Brown limited (in Liq) FCA 1720

-The decisions of the Supreme Court of New South Wales in HIH Insurance and HIH Insurance and the recent decision of the Federal Court of Australia in Myer and Babcock & Brown, while not entirely consistent in their reasoning, provide some level of clarity for shareholders, companies and directors on how Australian Courts will approach market-based causation in cases concerning loss arising from misleading and deceptive conduct claims involving securities.
+The decisions of the Supreme Court of New South Wales in HIH Insurance and HIH Insurance and the recent decisions of the Federal Court of Australia in Myer and Babcock & Brown, while not entirely consistent in their reasoning, provide some level of clarity for shareholders, companies and directors on how Australian Courts will approach market-based causation in cases concerning loss arising from misleading and deceptive conduct claims involving securities.
 To the extent there remains a lack of clarity about the availability of market-based causation we still await an appellate court to authoritatively rule on the validity of the concept.

 The facts of the cases